Columbia University traditions: The Varsity Show

-On the day before the Organic Chemistry exam—which is often on the first day of finals—at precisely the stroke of midnight, the Columbia University Marching Band (CUMB) occupies Butler Library to distract diligent students from studying in an attempt to raise the curve on the organic chemistry exam.
-After a forty-five minutes or so of jokes and music, the procession then moves out to the lawn in front of Hartley, Wallach and John Jay residence halls to entertain the residents there.
-The Band then plays at various other locations around Morningside Heights, including the residential quadrangle of Barnard College, where students of the all-women's school, in mock-consternation, rain trash—including notes and course packets—and water balloons upon them from their dormitories above.
-The Band tends to close their Orgo Night performances before Furnald Hall, known among students as the more studious and reportedly "anti-social" residence hall, where the underclassmen in the Band serenade the graduating seniors with an entertaining, though vulgar, mock-hymn to Columbia, composed of quips that poke fun at the various stereotypes about the Columbia student body.
-The tradition of Orgo Night began in 1975, and has been discontinued since 2020 with the dissolution of CUMB.

 Joyce Kilmer Memorial Annual Bad Poetry Contest

 Beginning in 1986, the Philolexian Society has hosted this open-to-the-public event in honor of Alfred Joyce Kilmer (Class of 1908), vice president of the society and the author of "Trees".
 Contestants read their wittiest and worst original poetry, hoping for cheers and the title of Poet Laureate.
 The event, which regularly draws 200 people or more, generally takes place a week before Thanksgiving.

 Morningside Lights

 Morningside Lights is an annual procession through the Columbia campus featuring decorated lanterns made by members of the Morningside Heights community.
 The tradition began in 2012 as a collaboration between the Columbia University Art Initiative and Miller Theatre.
 Past themes for Morningside Lights, many of which celebrate Columbia's Upper Manhattan heritage, have included "The Imagined City" (2012), "Odysseus on the A Train" (2014), "TRAVERSE" (2016, celebrating the centennial of the Pulitzer Prize), and "Harlem Night Song" (2020).